tramitit/guides/en/spain/appointment_request_for_immigration_office.md

 categories:
 - Spain
 date: '2024-06-07'
-description: 'Step-by-step guide to book a Cita Previa for residence, work permits in Spain.
-Ensure correct info, early arrival.
-Provider: Sede Electronica.'
+description: Step-by-step guide to book an appointment with Spain's Immigration Office for document sorting, residence or work permits.
+Ensure correct info to avoid delays.
 draft: false
-meta_title: How to Schedule Immigration Office Appointment in Spain
+meta_title: Guide to Scheduling Cita Previa with the Immigration Office in Spain
-title: How to Schedule Immigration Office Appointment in Spain
+title: Guide to Scheduling Cita Previa with the Immigration Office in Spain
 translationKey: spain-appointment_request_for_immigration_office
 ---

 ## Description
 ### What is it?